Tag archive for: AMESF

 • Nutrition – Sports Medicine – Environmental Medicine

-Stand run by midwifery students (AMESF)
+Booth run by the maieutics students (AMESF)

-• Vaccination booth
+• Vaccination Information Booth

-Stands run by students from other health programs:
+Booths run by students from other health-related programs:

-• Pharmacy: medications and lice
+• Pharmacy: Medications and Lice

 • Dental: dental care

-While white coats can sometimes intimidate young children, the aim of this initiative is really to take the drama out of hospital examinations that children may have to undergo in the future," explains Carlota, ISS Vice President of ACM Corpo.
+While white coats can sometimes intimidate young children, the goal of this initiative is really to make hospital exams that children may have to undergo in the future seem less daunting” explains Carlota, ISS Vice President of ACM Corpo.

-To complete the picture and make it more realistic, the students even prepared mini vital signs charts and mock health records !" explains Pauline, second VP ISS at ACM Corpo.
+To round out the picture and make it feel more real, the students even prepared mini health insurance cards and mock health records !” explains Pauline, second VP ISS of ACM Corpo.

-With such a device, there is no doubt that our little guests' teddy bears will come out in great shape!
+With a setup like this, there’s no doubt that our little guests’ teddy bears will come out in great shape!

-Practical information
+Practical Information

 Where: Arnaud de Villeneuve Campus, 2nd floor

-When: March 28 to April 1, 2022
+When: March 28–April 1, 2022

-Despite the announcement of lockdown, the Faculty's associations managed to support our students through this difficult time by organizing some fantastic initiatives throughout November.
-Focus on the November edition of Recap'assos!
+Despite the announcement of the lockdown, the Faculty’s student organizations managed to support our students through this difficult time by organizing some fantastic initiatives throughout the month of November.
+Check out the November edition of the student group recap!

-November is often associated with Movember, a movement that aims to raise awareness about men's health issues.
+November is often associated with Movember, a movement dedicated to raising awareness about men's health issues.

-See this post on Instagram
+View this post on Instagram

 A post shared by AMESF_SFMTP (@amesf_sfmtp)

-See this post on Instagram
+View this post on Instagram

 A post shared by ACM Corpo (@acm_corpo)

-Positivity rhymes with activity!
+Positivity goes hand in hand with activity!

 We can't say it enough: exercise is good for your health!
-ASMM understands this well, offering twice-weekly exercise sessions on Zoom to stay connected with its members, which is essential for preventing isolation.
+The ASMM has taken this to heart by offering twice-weekly workout sessions via Zoom to stay connected with its members—something that remains essential for preventing isolation.

-See this post on Instagram
+View this post on Instagram

 A post shared by Tim ASMM (@tim_asmm)